Image: Christian Lesterlin

 Phil Biggin, Simon Newstead, Christina Redfield, Mark Sansom, David Sherratt, Phill Stansfeld (secondary affiliation)

 We are interested in the proteins, networks and pathways that underlie many fundamental processes in eukaryotes and bacteria including the cell cycle, chromosomal dynamics, signalling and motility, respiration and protein transport.
 We seek to be able to explain these using a combination of experimental, computational and mathematical tools, at scales ranging from atomic resolution through molecules to whole systems.
 We also have an interest in using synthetic biology to enhance and exploit functions.

 Associate Head of Department: Mark Sansom

-Phil Biggin, Elspeth Garman, Sylvia McLain, Simon Newstead, Christina Redfield, Mark Sanson, Jason Schnell, Elena Seiradake, Anthony Watts (primary affiliation)
+Phil Biggin, Elspeth Garman, Sarah Gomersall (Shammas), Sylvia McLain, Simon Newstead, Christina Redfield, Mark Sansom, Jason Schnell, Elena Seiradake, Phill Stansfeld, Anthony Watts (primary affiliation)

-Judith Armitage, Ben Berks, Raymond Dwek, Penny Handford, Colin Kleanthous, Lothar Schermelleh, Mark Wormald, Nicole Zitzmann (secondary affiliation)
+Judith Armitage, Ben Berks, Maike Bublitz, Raymond Dwek, Penny Handford, Matt Higgins, Colin Kleanthous, Lothar Schermelleh, John Vakonakis, Mark Wormald, Nicole Zitzmann (secondary affiliation)

 We are interested in exploring the relationship between structure and function in proteins and other macromolecules using a range of methods such as X-ray crystallography, NMR, and biophysical and computational approaches.
 A particular focus within this theme is on understanding the structure, biophysics and function of membrane proteins, important in health and disease, including their behaviour in a physiologically relevant context.